robotstreamer/rsandromeda/README.md

 1. Open your start.bat file in a text editor.
 2. Delete this line:
 ![startbat texteditor delete](https://i.imgur.com/mFFE9Te.png)
-3. Add this line in it's place (replace [path-to-chat.exe] with the file path to the chat.exe file in your RS Andromeda folder):
+3. Replace it with this line: (replace [path-to-chat.exe] with the file path to the chat.exe file in your RS Andromeda folder):
 `start "" "[path-to-chat.exe]"`